Create a Website Account - Manage notification subscriptions, save form progress and more.

 You may vote early by one of the following:

 They may request an early ballot.
-If necessary a volunteer will be sent to the home to assist in voting.
+If necessary a early board team will be sent to the home to assist in voting.

 Yes.
 However, there are procedures set forth by the Federal Voting Assistance Program (FVAP) just for overseas and military voters.
-For more information on the FVAP you may contact your local federal voting assistance officer or contact Voter Registration at 520-432- 8354 or 520-432-8358.
+Learn more about Federal Voting Assistance Program

 Yes, you may still vote in the General Election even if you did not vote in the Primary.